Skip to main content

 Dr. Wright's research examines the effectiveness of health and education policy measures while considering the mediating and moderating factors that influence population metrics.
 Within this context, she has also developed new methodological approaches to account for missing data, and has extensively analyzed large scale data such as the Youth Risk Behavior Survey (YRBS) and the National Health and Nutrition Examination Survey (NHANES).

-Professor of Family and Community Medicine and Medical Education
+Associate Professor of Family and Community Medicine

 Michael K Rakotz